28.3: The Next step - The Kinome and Activation of Kinases at the Cell Membrane

 The structure of the phorbol 12-myristate 13-acetate, which activates PKC, is shown in Figure \(\PageIndex{14}\).

-In a novel way to keep the protein inactive, it contains a small peptide sequence (a pseudosubstrate) that mimics the amino acids around the target phosphorylation site (with the target Ser/Thr).
+In a novel approach to keep the protein inactive, it contains a small peptide sequence (a pseudosubstrate) that mimics the amino acids surrounding the target phosphorylation site (at the target Ser/Thr).
 This binds in the active site of the inactive form of PKC, acting as a competitive inhibitor and preventing PKC activity.

 PKCα is found in the cytoplasm, cell membrane, nucleus, and mitochondria.
 Its activation by DAG suggests it becomes localized to membrane surfaces.
 The protein is conformationally very flexible (note the hinge domain in Figure \(\PageIndex{13}\)), making it challenging to obtain detailed structures.